livebook-dev/livebook/docs/cluster_notebook.md

 For example, let's say you're using Elixir's releases for the deployment of your app.
 By default, the cookie is dynamically generated when the release is created.
 To make it static, set a value to the environment variable `RELEASE_COOKIE` in the machines where your app is being deployed and restart or redeploy your app.

+You learn more about [cookies in Elixir's releases here](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-options).

 ### Node name config

 Livebook always runs using long names distribution, so the node of your Phoenix app must use the long name config as well.